sgmurphy/wordpress-plugins/cost-calculator-builder/readme.txt

 Demo sample XML file included in plugin archive.

 == Changelog ==

+= 3.2.8 =
+- Fix: Underscores appeared in some themes in navigation and indentation changed due to bottstrap.

 = 3.2.7 =
 - New: A new feature, Sticky Calculator, was added (Pro).